Crowhurst History, Family Crest & Coats of Arms

-Anglo-Saxon in origin.
+The name Crowhurst is Anglo-Saxon in origin.
 It was a name given to a person who played a crowd, a stringed instrument similar to a fiddle or six-string violin.
 This instrument was known as a crouth or croude in Old English, and is still known as a crwth in Wales and as a cruit in Ireland.
 People in the West of England still refer to a fiddle as a crowdy-kit.
 Professional musicians of this sort made their livings primarily by playing at medieval fairs and wedding feasts.
 In Scotland "crowdie" means porridge.

 Early Origins of the Crowhurst family

-Early History of the Crowhurst family
+Important Dates for the Crowhurst family

 Crowhurst Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Crowhurst include Crowder, Crowther, Crouder, Crowdder, Crodare, Crowdair, Crowdere, Crowthers, Crouder, Croader, Croather, Crother, Crawther, Craudder, Crauther, Crauder, Craudair, Crothair, Crowthair, Crowthare, Croder, Crouter, Crowter and many more.

 Early Notables of the Crowhurst family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Crowhurst Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crowhurst family to Ireland